Issues highlighted in cases relating to Section 2.6 of the Code that have been considered by the Ad Standards Community Panel include:

 - HTH Group – 0406/16

-- Advertising which shows unsafe actions around traffic are seen to be a depiction of unsafe behaviour and will breach the Code.
+- Advertising which shows unsafe actions around water are seen to be a depiction of unsafe behaviour and may breach the Code.

 The Community Panel considered a number of advertisements which raised issues of unsafe behaviour to not breach the Code, determining that the behaviours shown were in line with community standards.
 The Community Panel’s view is:

 - Advertising which uses a gym scenario in a humourous and exaggerated manner where no-one is seen to be injured by the incident, will not breach Section 2.6 of the Code.

 - Sportsbet – 0033/15

 - Advertising which raises safety concerns about behaviours which are unlikely to be copied by children and are in line with prevailing community standards of health and safety will generally not be seen to be a breach of Section 2.6.

 - Advertising which is consistent with safe working practices will not breach Section 2.6 of the Code.

 When considering advertisements under Section 2.6, the Community Panel can dismiss health and safety concerns if the imagery has elements of fantasy and are obviously unlikely or fictitious.
 The Community Panel’s view is:

 - Advertising which shows characters doing stunts which would not be able to be performed by a child as they involve vehicles or equipment not easily or readily available to a child are unlikely to encourage copy-cat behaviour.